Afghan women lose political power as fears grow for the future

 Conservative male parliamentarians backing the change said the concept of granting rights based on their gender was unconstitutional.

-"It's undemocratic to grant a seat to a woman even though a man had more votes, simply because the law favours her," said Qazi Nasir Ahmad Hanafi, head of the legislative commission.
+"It's undemocratic to grant a seat to a woman even though a man had more votes, simply because the law favors her," said Qazi Nasir Ahmad Hanafi, head of the legislative commission.

 (Editing by Hamid Shalizi, Dylan Welch and Ron Popeski)